Air transportation safety in the U.S. - statistics & facts

 Although the United States has the largest air transportation market in the world, it also is one of the safest countries in the world in which to fly.
 Considering only commercial passenger transportation, there has not been a fatal accident in the U.S. between 2013 and 2018; since the year 2000, the rate of fatal accidents has never risen been above 0.03 accidents per 100,000 departures in any single year.
 Given that U.S. air carriers generally perform over nine million departures per year, the chances of being in a fatal aircraft accident in the U.S. are very low.
 This remains the case not only for fatalities, but also for serious injuries occurring on board commercial flights in the U.S.

 Air transportation safety is not limited only to commercial travel though.
 The United States also has the largest global market for private and business flights, which are sadly more dangerous than commercial travel.
-In every year of this decade there have been somewhere between 300 and 500 fatalities from accidents in the general aviation sector, excluding flights commercial transportation.
-Fortunately though, the total number of accidents in this sector has been steadily decreasing since the year 2000.
+In every year of this decade there have been somewhere between 300 and 500 fatalities from accidents in the general aviation sector, excluding flights for commercial transportation.
+Fortunately though, the total number of accidents in this sector has been steadily decreasing since 2000.
 And, even when the general aviation sector is included, the odds of dying in an aircraft accident in the United States are nearly 2,000 times lower than the odds of dying in a motor vehicle accident.